When I was shopping for a BMW S 1000 R, I always remember that one seller was selling it to keep her other bike — a BMW R nineT.

 So why would you pick the Scrambler 1100?
 Probably not on aesthetics, as subjective as it is.
 The Scrambler 1100 looks great, but not iconic/classic like the R nineT did since its launch.

-The Scrambler 1100 does represent the only chance to own one of the best Monster motorcycles of all time.
+The Scrambler 1100 does represent the only chance to own a version of one of the best Monster motorcycle engines of all time.
 It’s kind of a modern incarnation of the Ducati Monster 1100 Evo… but without the aggressive styling, the single-sided swing-arm, or even the top-end power (but you could probably get that back in a tune).

 Alternative 3 — The 2021 Harley-Davidson Sportster S